MU-Data-Science/FedMedImaging/README.md

 -----------------------------------
 STARTING THE EXPERIMENT
 -----------------------------------
+- Optimization strategy, local epochs, batch size and num of rounds are defined in the server.py
+- Dataset adress is defined in the client.py

 - For server : server.py

 		"""	poetry run python3 server.py -i 'model name' -cl 'number of classes'	"""